HOW TO CLEAN AND CARE FOR YOUR DIAMOND RINGS AND FINE JEWELLERY

 MYTH: ULTRASONIC JEWELLERY CLEANING MACHINES

-You may wonder: “what do jewellers use to clean diamond rings?”
+You may wonder: “What do jewellers use to clean diamond rings?”
 Many jewellers use ultrasonic jewellery cleaning machines that work with high-frequency sound waves.
 These sound waves send intense vibrations through a heated cleaning solution, which loosens encrusted dirt, producing a sparkling result.
-Although this method is very effective under an expert’s eye, it’s not advisable to use at home.
+Although this method is very effective in an expert’s eye, it’s not advisable to use at home.
 Without the skilful eye of a professional diamond specialist who can check the integrity of the setting, ultrasonic jewellery cleaning machines may loosen or even dislodge diamonds in delicate settings like pavé settings or antique jewellery.

 MYTH: BOILING WATER

-Since ultrasonic jewellery cleaners use hot water, some people think that using boiling water to clean jewellery with is a good idea.
+Since ultrasonic jewellery cleaners use hot water, some people think that using boiling water to clean jewellery is a good idea.
 This is false.
 The cleaning solution’s temperature in an ultrasonic jewellery cleaner is regulated and will never reach the boiling point of 100 degrees Celsius.

 Hot boiling water can cause damage to certain gemstones like tanzanite, emeralds, peridot and tourmaline.
-Placing gemstones into boiling water and rinsing them with cold water can cause thermal shock, which can result in fractures or cleavages.
+Placing gemstones in boiling water and rinsing them with cold water can cause thermal shock, which can result in fractures or cleavages.
 Extreme heat can also affect the metal, causing it to expand and resulting in loose gemstones dislodging from their settings.

 HOW TO CLEAN A DIAMOND RING

 It may not always be possible to take your diamond jewellery to a jeweller to be cleaned professionally, in which case knowing how to clean your diamond ring at home might come in handy.
 If your jewellery has been dulled by common cosmetics like lotion, makeup or hairspray, for example, a simple at-home cleaning will do wonders to restore its sparkle.
-Cleaning your diamond jewellery at home does not necessarily require special jewellery cleaner.
+Cleaning your diamond jewellery at home does not necessarily require a special jewellery cleaner.
 The easiest and best way to clean jewellery yourself involves only a few basic household items:

-• A mild dish detergent (preferably one with natural ingredients)
+- A mild dish detergent (preferably one with natural ingredients)

-• A little warm (almost hot) water
+- A little warm (almost hot) water

-• A new child’s toothbrush with very soft bristles
+- A new child’s toothbrush with very soft bristles

-• A soft, clean microfiber cloth
+- A soft, clean microfiber cloth

 Here is how to clean jewellery without jewellery cleaner – the correct way: Fill a bowl with warm water, add a few drops of gentle dish soap into the bowl and swish it around a bit.
 Soak your ring in the water for about 20 to 40 minutes, it will penetrate the dirt and allow it to loosen.
 Then gently brush the stone with the toothbrush, carefully pushing the bristles into the hard-to-reach crevices then rinse under warm running water.
 Pat the ring dry with the microfiber cloth or lay it down on a paper towel and allow it to dry.
-Cleaning white gold diamond rings, you should be extra careful, as excessive brushing on the metal might damage the Rhodium coating.
+When cleaning white gold diamond rings, you should be extra careful, as excessive brushing on the metal might damage the Rhodium coating.

 When you clean a diamond ring at home you may also use a natural body wash, as long as it does not contain a moisturising agent, as this will leave an oily film on the piece.
 Finally, remember to put in the sink’s plug.
 The last thing you want is to watch your diamond jewellery plummeting down the drain.